awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2022.md

    [ec2-user ~]$ sudo systemctl is-enabled httpd
    ```

 1. Add a security rule to allow inbound HTTP \(port 80\) connections to your instance if you have not already done so\.
-By default, a **launch\-wizard\-*N*** security group was set up for your instance during initialization\.
-This group contains a single rule to allow SSH connections\.
+By default, a **launch\-wizard\-*N*** security group was created for your instance during launch\.
+If you did not add additional security group rules, this group contains only a single rule to allow SSH connections\.

    1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-   1. Choose **Instances** and select your instance\.
+   1. In the left navigator, choose **Instances**, and select your instance\.

    1. On the **Security** tab, view the inbound rules\.
 You should see the following rule: